 - 6 tablespoons fresh parmesan cheese

-Add wine, beef broth, bay leaf, thyme and black pepper.
+- Add wine, beef broth, bay leaf, thyme, black pepper and worcestershire.
 Bring to a boil, reduce heat and simmer for 1 hour.
 Remove bay leaf and thyme and discard.

 (Nutrition information provided is an estimate and will vary based on cooking methods and brands of ingredients used.)